OUR GUIDE TO BIRTHSTONES

 The name Ruby comes from the Latin ‘ruber’ meaning red, but due to its rarity its very name inherently means ‘precious’.
 Indeed it is one of the most expensive gemstones as it rarer to find in exceptional quality.

-The very finest rubies in the world are Burmese, these have a deep blood-red hue with a tinge of blue.
-These rubies are very rare though, so Thailand, India, Sri Lanka and parts of Africa are also important sources.
-It is very much a personal preference as rubies colour that may shade towards pink and purple, but all good quality of rubies should have vibrant pure colour.
+Burmese rubies have a deep blood-red hue with a tinge of blue and are very rare, so Thailand, India, Sri Lanka and parts of Africa are also important sources.

 August